yackx/ipgo/content/complex-data-types/sets.md

 A set is an abstract data type that can store **unique** values, **without any particular order**.

-Unlike many high level languages, Go does not have a data type for set.
-It has however another data type that can serve the same purpose: a map.
-Each key can appear at most once in a map, so the first property of a set (unique keys) can be met.
+Go does not have a data type for set.
+It has however another data type that can serve the same purpose: **map**.
+Each key can appear at most once in a map, so the first property of a set (uniqueness) is fulfilled.
 There is no order either so the second property is met as well.

-The trick is to ignore the values in the map.
+The trick is to **ignore the values** in the map.
 The idiomatic way (or one of the idiomatic ways) to implement a set in Go is the following, assuming a set of strings:

 ```go
 set := make(map[string]bool)